MicrosoftDocs/azure-docs/articles/data-factory/tutorial-incremental-copy-multiple-tables-powershell.md

 ### Create a sink dataset

-1. Create a JSON file named **SinkDataset.json** in the same folder with the following content: The tableName is set by the pipeline dynamically at runtime.
-The ForEach activity in the pipeline iterates through a list of table names, and passes the table name to this dataset in each iteration.
+1. Create a JSON file named SinkDataset.json in the same folder with the following content.
+The tableName element is set by the pipeline dynamically at runtime.
+The ForEach activity in the pipeline iterates through a list of table names and passes the table name to this dataset in each iteration.

     ```json
     {